Our health visitors work with parents and carers to ensure that children have the best start in life and are able to achieve their full potential.

 - Supporting your child to get ready for school

-Health visitors work with midwives, GPs, Sure Start children’s centres and local community and voluntary services.
+Health visitors work with midwives, GPs, Family Hubs and local community and voluntary services.

 We also work jointly with other groups, including schools, children’s services and children’s charities, to safeguard and promote the welfare of children so they are protected from significant harm.

 You can contact your health visitor through your GP surgery.

 - Start for life -NHS advice and help during pregnancy, birth and parenthood.

 - Healthy start vouchers scheme – find out if you’re entitled to free vouchers for milk, plain fresh and frozen fruit and vegetables, and infant formula milk.
 You can also get free vitamins.